IgniteUI/indigo-design-docfx/en/components/list-custom.md

 <img class="responsive-img" src="../images/list_item_custom_layout0.png" srcset="../images/list_item_custom_layout0@2x.png 2x" />

 1. First, we have to remove the paragraph and footer.
 Then we will reuse the Header from the Primary Action Group but resize it to fit in the right half only and update the strings for the Title and Subtitle Text.
-In the Secondary Action Group, we will add a Raised Button position to it near the bottom right corner, updating its text and resizing accordingly to fit the new value.
+In the Secondary Action Group, we will add a Raised Button, position it near the bottom right corner, updating its text and resize it accordingly to fit the new value.
 Lastly, let's remove the default Secondary Action, as we will not be needing Icons for our target custom layout.

     <img class="responsive-img" src="../images/list_item_custom_layout1.png" srcset="../images/list_item_custom_layout1@2x.png 2x" />